 121 following the methodology developed by Dutrieux et al. (2021).
 Sentinel-2 (S2) satellites carry

 122 multispectral sensor with a ground resolution up to 10 m.
-The study is covered by 14 Sentinel-
+The study area is covered by 14 Sentinel-

 123 2 tiles of 100km x 100km (Figure 2).
 Vegetation changes were tracked by means of a phenology

-124 metric, the SWIR Continuum Removal vegetation indice (SWIRCR).
+124 metric, the SWIR Continuum Removal vegetation index (SWIRCR).
 All S2 acquisitions were used

 125 in the analyses, provided that the cloud cover does not exceed 35 percent.
 Bottom of Atmosphere